vkosuri/django-dialogflow/README.md

 ## Configuring Webservice

-If you want to host your Django app, you need to choose a method through which it will be hosted.
+If you want to host your Django app, then you need to choose a method through which it will be hosted.
 There are a few free services that you can use to do this such as [Heroku](https://dashboard.heroku.com/) and [PythonAnyWhere](https://www.pythonanywhere.com/details/django_hosting).

+Some basic Heroku deployment instrction are found below.

 ### WSGI